 Complex Trauma: Involves multiple, invasive events—often interpersonal—such as childhood abuse, neglect, or captivity.

 Every individual processes trauma differently.
 For some, symptoms are immediate and severe; for others, the impact may emerge months or even years later.
-No matter the timeline, working with a skilled trauma therapist in Nashville can help you move forward.
-Our trauma therapy services provide a safe space for reflection, emotional release, and rebuilding with confidence.
+No matter the timeline, working with a skilled trauma therapist can help you move forward.
+Our trauma therapy near Nashville provides a safe space for reflection, emotional release, and rebuilding with confidence.

 What are the Signs and Symptoms of Trauma?